kswang2400/lunchnaste/README.md

 ### roadmap

 - [x] parse menu data from pincuisine blog
+- [x] slack slash command integration
 - [ ] set up voting bot to figure out which building to crew up
 - [ ] support sending to multiple channels/users
-- [ ] maybe: predictive modeling to decide which bullding is better
-- [ ] include other offices (for when we can afford to fly to nyc for lunch)
+- [x] include other offices (for when we can afford to fly to nyc for lunch)